 C. Maintain a Reasonable Number of Links on Each Page

 But what is the reasonable number of links?
 There are no strict rules here beyond the fact that you should always consider the user experience.
-If the links contribute to the user experience in the end, there’s no reason not to present even hundreds of links on a particular page.

 From an SEO perspective, you should consider that the more internal and external links there are on a page, the lower the Link Equity each link passes to its destination.
 To pass higher Link Equity to specific pages, you should minimize the number of outbound links from the page.

-Should I Add Nofollow to Links?
+Should You Add Nofollow to Internal Links?

 D. Write Natural Anchor Texts but Use Keywords

 Using relevant keywords in the anchor text of internal links is another option you can leverage to improve the ranking of keywords.
-In a certain sense, internal links are similar to external links, so using relevant terms in Anchor Texts is a free and simple way to strengthen the relevance of a specific topic.
+In a certain sense, internal links are similar to outbound links, so using relevant terms in Anchor Texts is a free and simple way to strengthen the relevance of a specific topic.

 However, it’s crucial not to mislead users with your choice of words in those Anchor Texts.
 You can certainly add keywords, but maintain contextual and natural Anchor Texts that clearly indicate to users what the linked page is about.

 Another point is identical links to the same URL.
 If there are multiple links to the same address on a page, search engines will give higher priority to the anchor text of the first link among them.
-You should ensure that the correct keywords are in the first link among identical links.

 E. Add Links in the Main Content of the Site